 A brief summary includes,

 - In May of 2014, researchers from West Virginia University publish papers demonstrating their research into emissions in Volkswagen vehicles.
-The study makes major news as it alleges that the vehicles are nowhere near the specs required by the EPA and represent a significant finding of manufacturer deception in the realm of emissions regulation (WVU Findings show higher emission levels than reported by VW)
+The study makes major news as it alleges that the vehicles are emitting pollutants far in excess of the specs required by the EPA, representing a significant finding of manufacturer deception in the realm of emissions regulation (WVU Findings show higher emission levels than reported by VW)

 - In September of 2015, the United States’ Environmental Protection Agency announces they are investigating Volkswagen for, among other things, the findings highlighted in the WVU research documents.
 Specifically, the investigation will determine whether the manufacturer used specific programming to avoid detection of excessive emissions.
 (EPA investigation into Volkswagen is announced).
 A number of lawsuits are filed based upon the WVU report and the EPA investigation.

-- In October of 2015, a researcher alleged BMW, Ford, Mazda and Mercedes vehicles may also be producing significantly more NOx emissions than is legally permitted (Daily Mail reporting on Nitrogen Oxide emission research).
+- In October of 2015, a researcher alleged BMW, Ford, Mazda and Mercedes vehicles may also be producing significantly higher levels of NOx emissions than is legally permitted (Daily Mail reporting on Nitrogen Oxide emission research).

-- On or around January 12, 2017, the EPA publicly announces an investigation involving Fiat Chrysler Automobiles (FCA), which mirrors in most aspects the allegations against Volkswagen for producing vehicles that have emissions exceeding permissible levels.
-As in the other cases, accusations revolve around numbers in emission reports being drastically lower in manufacturer controlled testing environments than what is discovered through independent testing (Learn more about the EPA announcement regarding certain EcoDiesel trucks).
+- On or around January 12, 2017, the EPA publicly announces an investigation involving Fiat Chrysler Automobiles (FCA), which mirrors in most aspects the allegations made against Volkswagen for producing vehicles with emissions exceeding permissible levels.
+As in the other cases, accusations concern emission reports reflecting drastically lower levels of dangerous emissions in manufacturer controlled testing environments than what is discovered through independent testing (Learn more about the EPA announcement regarding certain EcoDiesel trucks).

 - In May of 2017, a class action lawsuit was filed against General Motors for alleged emission cheating in the popular Chevy Silverado line of diesel trucks (General Motors subject to lawsuit regarding Chevy Silverado emissions).

-- On or around June 13, 2017, West Virginia researchers release their findings about the emissions found in EcoDiesel vehicles.
-The findings are troubling and show a far higher level of NOx emissions than advertised or described in data submitted to the EPA and other governmental entities (Release of West Virginia Researcher Findings)
+- On or around June 13, 2017, West Virginia researchers release their findings about the emissions detected in FCA’s EcoDiesel vehicles.
+The findings are troubling and reflect a far higher level of NOx emissions than advertised or described in data submitted to the EPA and other governmental entities (Release of West Virginia Researcher Findings)

-- In an article by Reuters on December 19, 2017, class action settlement discussions seem to be nearing a resolution while a ‘patch fix’ to resolve the issues of EcoDiesel vehicles in question may now not be available until May of 2018 (Reuters report on settlement discussions).
+- In a Reuters article on December 19, 2017, it’s reported that class action settlement discussions seem to be nearing a resolution while a ‘patch fix’ to resolve the issues of EcoDiesel vehicles in question may not be available until May of 2018 (Reuters report on settlement discussions).

-- In January of 2018, a class action lawsuit is filed against Ford Motor Company for emissions which again do not align with its emissions related claims.
+- In January of 2018, a class action lawsuit is filed against Ford Motor Company for excessive emissions which again do not align with the manufacturer’s representations.
 The impacted vehicles include 2011-2017 F-250 and F-350 Super Duty trucks.
 An amended complaint later added F-450 models.

 As noted, Ford is not the only manufacturer who has faced these allegations.
-Just as we have worked to move forward claims for Dodge and Jeep EcoDiesel owners, we are now moving forward with the claims of Ford owners.
-While we are grateful for the work done in the Class Action lawsuit, we also know that individual claims can significantly exceed the awards reached in a class lawsuit.
-As a result, we are taking on the claims of owners of 2011-17 Ford F-250, F-350 and F-450 Super Duty diesel trucks to pursue the maximum compensation available on an individual basis.
+Just as we have filed individual claims for Dodge and Jeep EcoDiesel owners, we are now moving forward with the claims of affected Ford owners.
+While we are grateful for the work performed in the Class Action lawsuit, in our experience the value to owners that pursue their own individual claim has exceeded the compensation available to victims in a class action case.
+As a result, we are taking on the cases of owners of 2011-17 Ford F-250, F-350 and F-450 Super Duty diesel trucks to pursue the maximum compensation available through individual claims.

 SO WHAT SHOULD SUPER DUTY OWNERS DO NOW?

-As is the case with most class actions, the final settlement terms often do not cover the full spectrum of damages associated with every participant.
-Because a class action is inherently a compromise, there can be several items that go unrecognized and that can equate to significant, lost compensation.
-While the Volkswagen class action settlement was comprehensive and cost the company a massive amount of money, many VW owners were able to pursue (and receive) compensation that far exceeded the terms of the class action settlement.
+As is the case with most class actions, the final settlement terms, once agreed to and approved by a court, often may not cover the full spectrum of damages available to every class member/participant by pursuing their own individual claim.
+Because a class action is inherently a compromise with a “one size fits all” type resolution for each participant or class member, there can be several items of damage that go unrecognized and that can potentially represent significant, lost compensation.
+While the Volkswagen class action settlement was comprehensive and cost the company a massive amount of money, many VW owners were able to pursue (and receive) compensation that far exceeded the terms of the class action settlement by pursuing their own individual claims.
+We have seen the same trend repeat itself in other excessive emissions cases.
+The final terms of the settlement of the Ford Super Duty cases have of course not been agreed to as yet, and while we await that outcome these are important trends and in important part of history and our experience to keep in mind moving forward.

-While results cannot be guaranteed, we would like to speak with you about your ownership of a 2011-17 Ford F-250, F-350 or F-450 Super Duty truck to explain your rights, our firm’s history and what we can do moving forward.
-As far too many owners of Focus and Fiesta vehicles recently discovered, a class action is binding once the opt-out period has passed and the settlement terms may be far less than desired for the Super Duty emissions issue.
+While lawyers never guarantee results, we would like to speak with you if you’re an owner of a 2011-17 Ford F-250, F-350 or F-450 Super Duty truck. about our firm’s history and what we can do to help.
+Just as far too many owners of Ford’s Focus and Fiesta vehicles recently discovered, a class action settlement is usually binding upon the owners unless they timely opt out.
+Once the opt-out period has closed, the settlement terms may be far less than desired for the Super Duty emissions issue.

-All too many owners of Volkswagen and Fiat Chrysler vehicles still contact our firm, seeking to avoid the class action settlement terms in those cases, because they do not feel the compensation is adequate; once a class action is settled and an opt-out period has passed, there is nothing we can do for you as an owner of one of these trucks.
-That is why it’s critical that you contact our firm now, so that you can remain informed and preserve your own, individual rights associated with your Super Duty emissions concerns.
+All too many frustrated and angry owners of Volkswagen and Fiat Chrysler vehicles still contact our firm, seeking to avoid the terms of class action settlement terms in those cases they failed to timely opt out of.
+Once a class action is settled, approved and an opt-out period has passed, there is nothing we can do for you as an owner of one of these trucks that’s seeking to pursue additional damages through your own individual claim.
+That is why it’s critical that you contact our firm now, so that you can remain informed about the Super Duty class action and what it may offer, or not provide, and preserve your own individual claim.

 Have questions?
-Contact us today by completing our contact form or calling our offices at (844) 808-7529 today!
+Contact us today by completing our contact form or calling our firm at (844) 808-7529 today!

-Important Notice: The preceding information represents the opinions and views of Stern Law, PLLC.
+Important Notice: The preceding information represents the opinions of Stern Law, PLLC, that should be thoughtfully considered by you and lawyers with whom you should consult.
 Despite our opinions and views expressed above, and because every case is different, nothing here can or should be understood to represent a guarantee of success or that every owner will always do better by opting out and suing Ford directly.
-Instead, the preceding information represents the opinions and views of Stern Law, PLLC that should be thoughtfully considered by you.
-Questions concerning the terms of any class action settlement can be directed to class counsel.
+Questions concerning the terms of the Ford Super Duty class action settlement should be directed to class counsel, whose website can be accessed by clicking here or by calling 1-888-381-2889.
+This article should not be considered a solicitation for legal services by Stern Law, PLLC, to anyone currently represented by legal counsel.